I. Purpose

 II.
 Policy

 All students are expected to attend school regularly in accordance with state laws and regulations.
-The schools, families, and communities must work together to foster exemplary attendance for all students.
 (Board Policy 5113)

-- Students shall be considered in attendance while instruction takes place face to face; during approved online instruction; or at other times when participating in schoolsponsored activities during the school day, and when that participation is approved by the Chief Executive Officer (CEO), the school principal, or any person duly authorized by the CEO or principal.
+Students shall be considered in attendance while instruction takes place face to face; approved online instruction; or other times when participating in school-sponsored activities during the school day, and when that participation is approved by the Superintendent, the school principal, or any person duly authorized by the Superintendent or principal.

 - Face to face – students attend class in the school buildings.